 We recognize that the realities of choosing a focus on Tibet necessitates leaving out some things that could also be representative of the subject.
 Our hope is that over time this digital platform will allow for greater discussion of many more themes and topics, including contemporary art, cultural activism, colonialism, and issues of provenance, as well as highlight further intersections with other regions and religious traditions, enabling us to weave an even more interconnected fabric.

-Lastly, the best of ideas cannot take flight without generous supporters, including the individual and institutional donors listed in the acknowledgements.
+Many hands have helped shape this monumental project, and the best of ideas cannot take flight without generous supporters, including the individuals and institutions listed in the acknowledgements.
 Thank you all for sharing and supporting the vision of this project!